 If you decide to invest in an insulated garage door, there are two options.
 The first is a two-layer insulated door.
 These doors feature steel sections with exposed polystyrene on the interior.
 This means you can see the insulation when inside your garage, even poke holes in it.
 For this reason, we don’t typically recommend a two-layer insulated garage door.
 Also, this door variety doesn’t offer as much energy efficiency and noise control as a three-layer insulated garage door.

 The best option you can choose for garage door insulation is a three-layer insulated door.
 This is commonly known as a sandwich door.
 It has steel on the front and back with insulation in the middle.
 This insulation can be either blocks of polystyrene or a foam compound that hardens inside the door frame called polyurethane.
-Either of these provide the insulation you need to protect your garage, but polyurethane is suggested for the best energy efficiency.
+Either of these provides the insulation you need to protect your garage, but polyurethane is suggested for the best energy efficiency.
 If you want to upgrade your garage with insulation, a sandwich door is your best bet, especially with polyurethane.
-Although it is more of an investment, you can’t beat the long term benefits.
+Although it is more of an investment, you can’t beat the long-term benefits.

 Looking for another way you can prevent cold air from entering your garage?
 Replace your weather stripping along the bottom of the door.
 Weatherstripping adjusts the door so it is flush to the ground and seals the gaps around the top and sides of the closed door.
 However, over time the weather stripping wears out and creates gaps.
 As these gaps grow, cold or hot air can enter your garage, making it more uncomfortable.
 But if you replace your weatherstripping regularly, less hot or cold air will enter your garage, creating better temperature regulation.